lioneil/obsidian-es-theme-retropie/README.md

 The script will simply copy files from `./assets/launchers/` to `/opt/retropie/configs/`.
 Check the script included in this theme for the code.

 Make sure "Launch menu art" is Disabled.
 In EmulationStation, go to RetroPie Setup > configuration / tools > runcommand.
-Set "Launch meu art" to Disabled.
+Set "Launch menu art" to Disabled.
 Otherwise the game's scraped box art will show up on the runcommand screen.
 More details about Launch Menu can be found in the [RetroPie docs](https://retropie.org.uk/docs/Runcommand/#adding-custom-launching-images).

 There is also an uninstall script which simply removes all `/opt/retropie/configs/*/launching.png` files.